ege-john/AIML-Group14-302991/README.md

 The result of the code is the following:

-- *Linear Regression Model*: RMSE: 0.8395, R2: 0.7276
+- *Linear Regression Model*: RMSE: 0.8391, R2: 0.7279, Execution Time: 0.09
-- *Random Forest Model*: RMSE: 0.8699, R2: 0.7075
+- *Optimized SVR Model*: RMSE: 0.8403, R2: 0.7271, Execution Time: 996.10
-- *Optimized Random Forest Model*: RMSE: 0.8751, R2: 0.7040
+- *Optimized Random Forest Model*: RMSE: 0.8540, R2: 0.7181, Execution Time: 70.18
-- *SVR Model*: RMSE: 0.8539, R2: 0.7183
+- *Random Forest Model*: RMSE: 0.8712, R2: 0.7066, Execution Time: 5.78
-- *Optimized SVR Model*: RMSE: 0.8403, R2: 0.7271
+- *SVR Model*: RMSE: 0.8751, R2: 0.7040, Execution Time: 2.71

 By comparing the R2 values we can conclude that linear regression has a higher R2 value than the other models.
 This shows that accuracy of linear regression is higher.
 Also RMSE of linear regression is less than other models.
 This is because the difference between actual values and the predictions made by linear regression is less than the other models’ predictions.
+By comparing the execution times, we can say that Linear Regression is the fastest working algorithm.
 We can conclude that the correlation between variables is mostly linear.
 In this case even though Random Forest and SVR uses more complex methods, they might not have an advantage here because there is not so much non-linearity.
 As the SVR is a model which works better on smaller datasets, the results show us that it underperformed on this large dataset.
-However, optimized SVR performs better than not optimized SVR.
+However, optimized SVR performs better than not optimized SVR but it takes much longer time.
-The improving of R2 score and decreasing in RMSE after optimization of Random Forest and SVM shows that hyperparameter tuning worked well.
+The increasing of R2 score and decreasing in RMSE after optimization of Random Forest and SVM shows that hyperparameter tuning worked well.
+While SVR model was performing worse than Random Forest before optimization, its R2 score and RMSE gave better results than Random Forest after optimization.

 Finally, R2 scores of all models are around 0.7.
 This shows that the models can explain almost 70 percent of the variance in the Cargo Capacity.
 It is a decent result for a machine learning algorithm for data prediction.
 Also, we can conclude that preprocessing of the data with sampling, imputing missing values and scaling worked well for the aim of the project.